pauloacs/Computational-Rheology/README.md

 solver:

-2- Evolution of the eigen values and eigen vectors of the conformation matrix - This whole approach was encouraged by Collin's and Va in (ref).
+II- Evolution of the eigen values and eigen vectors of the conformation matrix - This whole approach was encouraged by Collin's and Va in (ref).
 The proposed implementations such as various other implementations were considered.

 1- Collins'_method_exp - Method from "Numerical approach to simulating turbulent flow of a viscoelastic polymer solution" by T. Vaithianathan and Lance R. Collins with exponential kernel transformation